-Perhaps the most important step in tuning an!engine is establishing the required ignition advance.
+Perhaps the most important step in tuning an engine is establishing the required ignition advance.
 An engine with too much timing will detonate, regardless of how much fuel is thrown at it.
 An engine with too little timing will perform poorly, and overheat the exhaust in short order.
 We are looking for the happy medium here.
 Keep in mind that the timing settings are solely dependent on the crank trigger installation angle.
 If the crank sensor is aligned with the 13th tooth of the trigger wheel when the engine is at TDC #1, the engine timing will be mechanically advanced by two teeth (12 degrees).
 When this occurs, the timing values on the knobs will be 12 degrees LESS THAN the actual engine timing.
 If the crank sensor is aligned with the 10th tooth at TDC#1, the timing will be mechanically retarded by one tooth (6 degrees).
-When this occurs, the timing values in the ignition advance table will be 6 degrees MORE than the actual engine timing.
-Always confirm your timing values in the software with a timing light!
-Remember that dial-type timing lights will not read correctly with the XDI-2 due to the waste-spark.
+When this happens, the timing values on the knobs will be 6 degrees MORE than the actual engine timing.
+Always confirm your knob timing values with a timing light!
+Remember that dial-type timing lights will not read correctly with the XDI due to the waste-spark.
 To avoid potential engine damage, it is best to check engine timing with a timing light when first starting the tuning process.